 Go Soilless– LECA

-The other option is to go soil less.
+The other option is to go soil-less.
 This would involve trying a semi hydroponic setup with LECA or something such as sphagnum Moss with bark.
-Many tropical indoor plants actually thrive off of this set up.
-The reason for this is because many tropical plants are epiphytes.
+Many tropical indoor plants actually thrive off of this setup.
+The reason for this is that many tropical plants are epiphytes.
 Meaning they naturally grow on the bark and moss of large trees.

-A soilless set up will help bring them more inline with their natural habitat.
+A soilless setup will help bring them more in line with their natural habitat.
 The perfect mix of air, moisture and nutrients for their unique roots.
-This is the perfect solutions for anyone who dislikes fruit flys and is a notorious over watering plant parent.
+This is the perfect solution for anyone who dislikes fruit flys and is a notorious over-watering plant parent.

 Kill The Adult Fungus Gnats

-Once the fruit flys have decided to setup shop in the house the first step is sticky traps.
+Once the fruit flies have decided to set up shop in the house the first step is sticky traps.
 The goal is to catch all the adult bugs that could potentially lay eggs.
-Regardless of what you treatment you choose this is an absolute must.
+Regardless of what treatment you choose this is an absolute must.

 Take Out The Fungus Gnat Eggs

-Why Pesticides & Mosquito Dunks Should Be A Last Resort
+Why Pesticides & Mosquito Dunks Should Be The Last Resort

-When we use things such as mosquito dunks (which work) or we try homemade soap and alcohol mixtures we do more harm then good.
-While on the surface everything seems fine one a microscopic level it looks like an extinction.
+When we use things such as mosquito dunks (which work) or we try homemade soap and alcohol mixtures we do more harm than good.
+While on the surface everything seems fine on a microscopic level it looks like an extinction.

-When we damage any portion of the natural organic systems within the soil, surrounding area of the plant we are setting back our progress.
+When we damage any portion of the natural organic systems within the soil and surrounding area of the plant we are setting back our progress.
 To avoid this try nematodes and sticky traps.

-In summary ensure you are taking care of your soil and plants with the use of biologic deterrents such as nematodes.
+In summary, ensure you are taking care of your soil and plants with the use of biological deterrents such as nematodes.
 These are friendly for both children and pets.
 They have no smell and you will hardly know they exist.